Gift Raikhan

-Gift Raikhan (born 25 May 1981) is an Indian retired footballer who played as a left-back, and football manager who last managed NEROCA.
+Gift Raikhan (born 25 May 1981) is an Indian football coach and a former player who played as a left-back.
 He also managed Manipur football team in Santosh Trophy.

 Playing career

 During a playing career which spanned six seasons, Raikhan played for BMFC, Churchill Brothers, HAL, Indian Bank, Vasco, BEML, and Pune.
 He even played in the I-League.

 His favorite moment of his career was during the 2000 Rovers Cup when he scored for BMFC against Churchill Brothers which helped secure his move to the club.

 Coaching career

 After retiring in 2007, Raikhan joined the Youth System at Pune.
 From 2008 to 2010 Raikhan was assistant to Norbert Gonsalvez in coaching the u17 and u15 teams.
 In 2011, he was promoted to head coach of the Pune F.C.
 Academy U20 side and in 2012 led the team to a championship by finishing first in the 2012 I-League U20.

 In September 2013, it was confirmed that Raikhan had been promoted to the first-team at Pune F.C. as the assistant to new head coach Mike Snoei.

 In June 2018, Aizawl F.C. announced signing of Raikhan from NEROCA F.C. as head coach for 2018–19 I-League.